renatavarn/AUDL_web_scraping/README.md

 ![AUDL logo](https://github.com/renatavarn/AUDL_web_scraping/blob/main/AUDL%20logo.png)

-# American Ultimate Disc League (AUDL) - web scraping project
+# American Ultimate Disc League (AUDL) - a web scraping project

-Scraping data from the AUDL website to extract player stats and personal info for the 2022 season into a single dataframe.
+Scraping data from the [AUDL website](https://theaudl.com/) to extract player stats and personal info for the 2022 season into a single dataframe.

-##
+## Workflow of the project:

 ## Final data frame contains: